La cameriera: Production

 The film was produced by Nais Film.
 Montero filmed it back to back with Calore in provincia.
-The film was shot in the 1974 in various Apulia, locations around Lecce, including Gallipoli, Taurisano, and Diso, with interns shot in Villa Franite in Maglie.
+The film was shot in the 1974 in various Apulia locations around Lecce, including Gallipoli, Taurisano, and Diso, with interns shot in Villa Franite in Maglie.

 Release

 The film was distributed in Italian cinemas by Seven Arts starting from 24 December 1974.

 Reception

 The film grossed about 180 million lire.
-Corriere della Sera film critic Maurizio Porro wrote: 'Montero directed with such disregard for logic and good taste that one is left a little stunned'.
-He also noted: 'the screenplay reaches such an advanced and sublime state of inadequacy that it would be inappropriate to dwell on it'.
+Corriere della Sera film critic Maurizio Porro wrote: 'Montero directed with such disregard for logic and good taste that one is left a little stunned', and noted: 'the screenplay reaches such an advanced and sublime state of inadequacy that it would be inappropriate to dwell on it'.